yvonnejansen/KidNamer/README.md

 A future revision could instead send the changed data to the server who would then be the only one to access the database server-side.**

+To avoid data loss, do regular database dumps.
+You don't want to lose weeks worth of name ratings!

 ### Database setup